menu iconknow your dna logosearch icon

 Skin Tone

-The amount of melanin or pigmentation on your skin is what determines your skin tone.
+The amount of melanin or pigmentation on your skin determines your skin tone.
 This can vary from fair-skinned to darker skin colors.

 If you have one fair parent and another dark-skinned parent, yours might be anywhere in between.
 This is because multiple genes are responsible for skin color.9